 Answer: Yes.
 Touchpoints are synced to Salesforce.
 Read more about the integration and how to configure it here.

-Question: How does Totango define "Last Touch"?
+Question: How does Totango define Last Touch?

-A 'Touchpoint' is a touchpoint that you explicitly log on to the account or if a campaign is sent and marked as a "touch".
+Answer: Last Touch is the date of the last touchpoint on the account or a campaign that is marked as customer touch.
+A Zendesk event will also be considered as a Last Touch on the account.
 Touchpoints of type "Internal Note" are not marked as a touch.

 Question: I've created a follow-up touchpoint and added an external and internal participant, but I did not enable the option to send them an email.
 Later, I edited the touchpoint and did enable the option to send an email.
 Should they receive the email then?

 Answer: When you edit the touchpoint, Totango checks if you changed content or added participants and allows you to email everyone or just the added participants.